Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 • The lender gives you a credit limit to draw from, and you only repay what you borrow, plus interest.

-• As you pay back the money you owe, those funds become available to you again for a predetermined “draw” period.
-(Usually 10 years.)
+• As you pay back the money you owe, those funds become available to you again for a predetermined “draw” period (usually five to 10 years).

 Pros of a HELOC

-Here’s why a HELOC can be a popular way to pay for home improvements:
+Here’s why a HELOC can be a popular way to pay for home improvements like adding a pool:

-• Borrowers only pay interest based on the amount they actually borrow, not the entire amount for which they were approved, as you would with a regular loan.
+• Flexibility Instead of borrowing money in one lump sum, a HELOC allows you to tap into the line only as needed.
+Plus, you only pay interest based on the amount you actually borrow, not the entire amount for which you were approved, as you would with a regular loan.

-• The interest rates are generally lower than credit cards and unsecured personal loans.
+• Low rates The interest rates are generally lower than credit cards and unsecured personal loans.

-• The interest on HELOC payments might be tax deductible, according to IRS rules , if the funds were used to “buy, build, or substantially improve your home.”
+• Potential tax deductions The interest on HELOC payments might be tax deductible if the funds were were to buy, build, or substantially improve your home, and you itemize your deductions.

 Cons of a HELOC

-• HELOCs generally come with a variable interest rate, which means when interest rates increase, the monthly payments could go up.
+• Variable interest rates HELOCs generally come with a variable interest rate, which means when interest rates increase, the monthly payments could go up.
 Although there may be a cap on how much the rate can increase, some borrowers might find it difficult to plan around those fluctuating payments.

 Recommended: The Different Types Of Home Equity Loans